To enjoy the full Mail & Guardian online experience: please upgrade your browser

 On Thursday, British Prime Minister Gordon Brown denounced Mugabe as leader of a “failed state”.

 “Mugabe’s failed state is no longer willing or capable of protecting its people.
-Thousands are stricken with cholera, and must be helped urgently,” Brown said in a statement as his government announced extra aid to the country.

 And Kenyan Prime Minister Raila Odinga told the BBC on Thursday that it was time for Mugabe to go.